Mother's Day (1980 film): Analysis and themes

 Film scholar John Kenneth Muir, though dismissive of the film, notes that it is considered "a satire of our TV society, since the film is littered with references to pop culture.
 For instance, you'll see the U.S.S.
 Enterprise, a Batman action figure, Ernie (of Bert and Ernie of Sesame Street), G.I.
 Joe, and even King Kong.
 You'll see Trix cereal, and a death by a television set".

-Writer Scott Aaron Stine proposed this sentiment in his book The Gorehound's Guide to Splatter Films of the 1980s, writing that the film "makes pointed stabs at consumerism, pop psychology, TV culture, parental expectations, and even the gratuitous excesses of the '70s".
+Writer Scott Aaron Stine stated in his book The Gorehound's Guide to Splatter Films of the 1980s, that the film "makes pointed stabs at consumerism, pop psychology, TV culture, parental expectations, and even the gratuitous excesses of the '70s".
 Critic Phil Hardy has similarly noted: "As satire, Mother's Day works rather well, opening with a knock at encounter groups... and moving on to make a swipe at American motherhood.
 The film ends as a gross parody of consumerism, with McGuire and McQuade eating junk cereals by the bucketful, endlessly arguing whether punk is better than disco, collecting Sesame Street and Star Trek merchandising and raping and killing, 'just like I seen on TV'".

 Release

-Mother's Day first opened in the United States on September 19, 1980, playing on 90 screens in the New York City metropolitan area.
-It continued to screen in various U.S. cities throughout the remainder of the year, opening in Tucson, Arizona on November 7, and Los Angeles on November 14.
+Mother's Day first opened in the U.S. on September 19, 1980, playing on 90 screens in the NYC metropolitan area.
+It continued to screen in various U.S. cities throughout the remainder of the year, opening in Tucson on November 7, and L.A. on November 14.

-The United Kingdom's film rating board (BBFC) rejected the film in 1980, banning it from distribution.
+In the UK, the BBFC rejected the film in 1980, banning it from distribution.
 The film was shown several times on the Horror Channel between 2005 and 2008, with no cuts but it was not passed for release on home media until 2015, when it passed uncut with an 18 certificate.

-In Australia, the film was originally passed uncut with an R 18+ in 1983 by the Australian censors but was later banned when reviewed in 1985.
+In Australia, the film was originally passed uncut with an R 18+ rating by the ACB in 1983, but was later banned upon review in 1985.

 The role of Ike was erroneously credited to actor Frederick Coffin on various internet sites for years.
 It was confirmed on Vinegar Syndrome's 2023 4K UHD/Blu-ray release by actor Michael McCleery (Addley) that the actor's true identity was Gary Pollard.
 He has allegedly died.